 On 28 August 2008, the Independent Market Operator (IMO) submitted a Rule Change Proposal regarding changes to clauses 4.26.1 and 4.26.1A of the Wholesale Electricity Market Rules (Market Rules).

-This Proposal is being processed using the Standard Rule Change Process, described in section 2.7 of the Market Rules.
+This Proposal was processed using the Standard Rule Change Process, described in section 2.7 of the Market Rules.

-The standard process adheres to the following timelines, outlined in section 2.7 of the Market Rules:
+The standard process adheres to the following timelines:

 The key dates in processing this Rule Change Proposal are: